Roast Chicken, Potatoes and Dandelion Greens

-- 1 3- pound pasture-raised whole chicken
+- 1 3- pound whole chicken pature-raised

-1 tablespoon fresh thyme, chopped
+- 1 tablespoon fresh thyme chopped

-2 teaspoons fresh rosemary, chopped
+- 2 teaspoons fresh rosemary chopped

-1 tablespoon sea salt
+- 1 tablespoon sea salt

 - 1 teaspoon black pepper freshly ground

-2 tablespoons honey
+- 2 tablespoons honey

-3 pounds yellow flesh or fingerling potatoes
+- 3 pounds yellow flesh or fingerling potatoes

-5 tablespoons extra-virgin olive oil
+- 5 tablespoons extra-virgin olive oil

-1 pound dandelion greens, washed and tough stems removed
+- 1 pound dandelion greens washed and tough stems removed

 - In a small bowl, mix the garlic, thyme, rosemary, salt, pepper and honey.
 Rub 2/3 of the mixture on the outside of the chicken and set aside.

-Thinly slice the potatoes to about 1/8-inch thick and toss with the remaining honey and herb mixture.
+- Thinly slice the potatoes to about 1/8-inch thick and toss with the remaining honey and herb mixture.
 Spread them over a roasting pan, place the chicken on top and roast in the oven for one hour (the chicken is done when an instant-read thermometer inserted into the thickest part of the thigh reads 165º).

-While chicken rests, heat the remaining olive oil in a large frying pan over medium high heat.
+- While chicken rests, heat the remaining olive oil in a large frying pan over medium high heat.
 Add a handful of greens and sauté, tossing well.

 - Transfer chicken to a cutting board and carve.
 Serve the meat on a platter on top of the potatoes and greens.